U.S. Woman And Family Freed After 5 Years In Captivity In Afghanistan

 An American woman, her Canadian husband and their three young children have been freed after five years in captivity by an extremist group in Afghanistan, the White House said Thursday.

-Caitlan Coleman, now 32, was seven months pregnant when she and her husband, Josh Boyle, were abducted in 2012 while on a trip to Afghanistan.
+Caitlan Coleman, now 32, was seven months pregnant when she and her husband, Joshua Boyle, were abducted in 2012 while on a trip to Afghanistan.

 That child, and two more, were born while the couple was held by the Haqqani network, an Afghan extremist group affiliated with the Taliban.

-U.S. intelligence agencies had been tracking the family and provided information to the Pakistanis as the hostages were moved across the border from Afghanistan to Pakistan, the Pakistan military said in a statement.
+U.S. intelligence agencies were tracking the family and provided information to the Pakistanis as the hostages were moved across the border from Afghanistan to Pakistan, the Pakistan military said in a statement.

 "The operation by Pakistani forces, based on actionable intelligence from U.S. authorities was successful," the Pakistan statement read.
 "All hostages were recovered safe and sound and are being repatriated to the country of their origin."